 - You engage more closely and observe students performing real project work to better consider those students for future, full-time employment

-- You work with and build relationships with expert Lubar School of Business faculty and leverage their knowledge, and
+- You work with and build relationships with expert Lubar College of Business faculty and leverage their knowledge, and

 - Sponsor Partners also benefit from reduced recruiting and administrative time and expenses to manage the students working in the Industry Connect program.